ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 ## FDA Disclaimer

 Our Services are intended for informational and educational purposes.
-They are not FDA-approved medical devices and are not intended to diagnose, treat, cure, or prevent any disease.
+They are NOT FDA-approved or FDA-cleared medical devices and are NOT intended to diagnose, treat, cure, or prevent any disease.

 ---

 ## Professional Licensing

 Healthcare professionals using our Services must maintain appropriate professional licenses and comply with their respective licensing board requirements.
+Our Services are tools to support, not replace, professional clinical judgment.

 ---

-**Note to User:** This template should be reviewed by a qualified attorney before publication.
-Specific details (business address, governing law jurisdiction) need to be added.
-Cost for legal review: $500-$1,000 on Upwork.
+**Note to User:** These Terms of Service should be reviewed by a qualified attorney before publication to ensure compliance with applicable laws in your jurisdiction.
+Estimated cost for legal review: $500-$1,000.